hungngocphat01/img2xlsx/README.md

    You can run `python img2xlsx.py --help` to see more customizable params or use `--head N` to only generate the first N frames.
 It's quite limited.
 If you need more customization just modify the code instead.
    This script does the following tasks:
    - Load each image and quantize the colors to the [X11 256-color palette](https://www.ditig.com/256-colors-cheat-sheet)
-   - Write the image pixel-by-pixel into each sheet
+   - Write the image pixel-by-pixel into each sheet using Pillow and openpyxl

 ## Example end-to-end workflow